sschueller/sschueller.github.io/content/posts/vyos-router-update/index.md

 ## Wireguard

-Standard road-warior setup for laptops and phones as well as some remote fixed locations.
+Standard road-warrior setup for laptops and phones as well as some remote fixed locations.

 ```shell
 set interfaces wireguard wg1 address '10.25.30.1/24'